Airframe Technology Training and Education Program Overviews

 Employment Outlook and Salary Info

-Air transportation industries were the largest employers of airframe technicians and mechanics in 2009, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-In that year, airframe technicians held a total of more than 112,000 jobs and earned a median annual salary topping $52,000.
+The air transportation support activities and scheduled air transportation industries were the largest employers of aircraft mechanics and service technicians in May 2012, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+In that year, these mechanics and technicians held a total of about 119,160 jobs and earned a median annual salary of $55,210.

 The FAA must certify all airframe technicians and mechanics before they are allowed to work on aircrafts.
 Those who are not certified must work under the direct supervision of a certified mechanic at all times.
 Individuals must have at least 18 months of professional experience before they can apply for an airframe mechanic certificate from the FAA.
 In many cases, the completion of an associate degree program can be substituted for those work months.

 Related to Airframe Technology Training and Education Program Overviews